Trim (computing): Operation

 The TRIM command enables an operating system to notify the drive of pages which no longer contain valid data.
 For a file deletion operation, the operating system will mark the file's sectors as free for new data, then send a TRIM command to the drive.
 After trimming, the drive will not preserve any contents of the block when writing new data to a page of flash memory, resulting in less write amplification (fewer writes), higher write throughput (no need for a read-erase-modify sequence), thus increasing drive life.

-Different drive implement the command somewhat differently, so performance can vary.
+Different drives implement the command somewhat differently, so performance can vary.

 TRIM tells the drive to mark an LBA region as invalid and subsequent reads on the region will not return any meaningful data.
 For a very brief time, the data could still reside on the flash internally.
-However, after the TRIM command is issued and garbage collection has taken place, data recovery can become difficult or impossible, depending on the drive's firmware implementation of the command.
+After the TRIM command is issued and garbage collection has taken place, recovery of deleted or corrupted data can be difficult or impossible, depending on the drive's firmware implementation of the command.